-The Clerk of the Supreme Court serves as secretary to the Commission pursuant to Supreme Court Rule 603.
-The secretary acts as custodian of the official files and records of the Commission and directs the daily operation of the office.
-An administrator, Michelle Moore, manages the operation of the office.
+The Clerk of the Appellate Courts serves as secretary to the Commission under Supreme Court Rule 605.
+The secretary is the custodian of the official files and records of the Commission and directs the daily operation of the office.
+An administrator manages the daily operation of the office.

-The Commission also retains an examiner, a member of the Kansas Bar who investigates complaints, presents evidence to the Commission, and participates in proceedings before the Supreme Court.
+The Commission also retains an examiner under Supreme Court Rule 606, a member of the Kansas Bar who acts in a dual capacity by assisting an Inquiry Panel, when requested, in investigating a complaint and by prosecuting a formal complaint before a Hearing Panel, including any judicial discipline proceedings before the Supreme Court.

-TNITIATING A COMPLAINT
+NITIATING A COMPLAINT

-The Commission is charged with conducting an investigation when it receives a complaint indicating that a judge has failed to comply with the Code of Judicial Conduct or has a disability that seriously interferes with the performance of judicial duties.
+The Commission is charged with investigating complaints alleging a judge has failed to comply with the Code of Judicial Conduct or has a disability that seriously interferes with the performance of judicial duties.

-Any person may file a complaint with the Commission.
-Initial inquiries may be made by telephone, letter, e-mail, or by visiting the Appellate Clerk's Office personally.
+Any person may file a complaint with the Commission concerning the actions of a judge.
+Initial inquiries may be made and complaint packets obtained by telephone, letter, e-mail, by visiting the Appellate Clerk's Office personally, or by visiting the Kansas Judicial Branch website.